tylermumford/tylermumford.com/Readme.md

 # It's a website

 And it's mine.
-I enjoy making things on the web. :shrug:
+I enjoy making things on the web.

-It's built with Hugo.
+It's built with Zola.

 ## Notes to myself

 - Some posts are tagged, but I have stopped caring about tags.
 - I think of project pages as simply evergreen pages, dated with the project's approximate creation date.
-- `hugo --cleanDestinationDir && git add docs && git commit -m Build`